From Pixels to Words -- Towards Native Vision-Language Primitives at Scale: Related Works

 \subsection{Modular Vision-Language Models}

-Current Vision–Language Models (VLMs) have converged on a modular paradigm, where a pretrained Vision Encoder (VE) is paired with a Large Language Model (LLM) via lightweight adapters, \eg, projection layers~\cite{VLM:LLaVA-NeXT,Datasets:Llava-OneVision} or cross-attention mechanisms~\cite{VLP:Flamingo,VLM:NVLM}.
-This architecture underlies both leading proprietary systems, including Claude~\cite{VLM:Claude3,VLM:Claude-3.7}, GPT~\cite{VLM:GPT-4o,VLM:GPT-4v,VLM:GPT-5}, and Gemini~\cite{VLM:Gemini-2.5,VLM:Gemini-2.5-pro}, as well as prominent open-source frameworks such as InternVL~\cite{VLM:InternVL-3,VLM:InternVL-3.5}, Qwen-VL~\cite{VLM:Qwen2-VL,VLM:Qwen2.5-VL}, and Grok~\cite{VLM:Grok-1.5,VLM:Grok-3}.
+Current Vision–Language Models (VLMs) have converged on a modular paradigm, where a pretrained Vision Encoder (VE) is paired with a Large Language Model (LLM) via lightweight adapters, \eg, projection layers~\citep{VLM:LLaVA-NeXT,Datasets:Llava-OneVision} or cross-attention mechanisms~\citep{VLP:Flamingo,VLM:NVLM}.
+This encoder-based architecture underlies various popular and leading vision-language systems, including InternVL~\citep{VLM:InternVL-3,VLM:InternVL-3.5}, Qwen-VL~\citep{VLM:Qwen2-VL,VLM:Qwen2.5-VL}, Seed-VL~\citep{VLM:Seed1.5-vl}, GLM-V~\citep{VLM:GLM-4.1V}, and Grok~\citep{VLM:Grok-1.5,VLM:Grok-3}.
 By harnessing the complementary strengths of vision and language components, modular architectures, adhering to the ``ViT-MLP-LLM'' pipeline, achieve unprecedented performance across diverse multimodal benchmarks and have emerged as the dominant design principle in the field.

 Despite empirical successes, modular VLMs remain constrained by multi-stage training and heterogeneous structures.
-Extensive post-training interventions are often required to mitigate rigid inductive biases in pretrained VEs~\cite{VLM:Qwen2-VL}, which limit resolution flexibility, erode fine-grained details, and blunt sensitivity to features across scales.
+Extensive post-training interventions are often required to mitigate rigid inductive biases in pretrained VEs~\citep{VLM:Qwen2-VL}, which limit resolution flexibility, erode fine-grained details, and blunt sensitivity to features across scales.
 Besides, pretraining semantic biases and capacity trade-offs between VEs and LLMs collectively impede design simplicity, deployment efficiency, and seamless integration of vision and language, underscoring the urgent need for a monolithic backbone.